 What I do is for them and it is for you.

 Much of my visual art takes the form of black and white ink drawing using a stippling technique resulting in thousands of tiny dots.
 It is a meditative reflection on connectivity: a multitude of entities, all equal in importance, collaborating together to create one whole.
 Other creative pursuits include intuitive writing, mural painting, and watercolor.
 My art has been shown at a number of venues including the University of Arizona Museum of Art, Saguaro National Park, the Natural History Institute, and the Corvallis Arts Center as well as published in scientific journals, magazines such as Edible Baja Arizona, and online spaces including Terrain.org.

-Additionally, I work at the intersection of social + environmental, including as an educator, community organizer, and facilitator.
+Additionally, I work at the intersection of social + environmental, including as an educator, facilitator, and community griefworker (learn more here).
 I have an M.S. degree in marine resource management from Oregon State University and a B.A. from Prescott College in environmental studies with a minor in visual arts.
-I also practice ecological griefwork that integrates my background with trainings in social justice, griefwork for death doulas, and somatic embodiment + nervous system regulation strategies.
 The land continues to be my best teacher.
 Currently, I reside in the Sonoran Desert in so-called Tucson, Arizona – the homelands of the Tohono O'odham and Pascua Yaqui people.